-So much food, so little time
+So much food, so little time – Top foods

 The Winter Fancy Food Show #WFFS2017 just wrapped up in San Francisco, CA. Two halls of new food and old delights were on display at the Moscone Center.
 What are some of the foods that are best to eat in the car?
-A group of five taste testers were given the task of tasting every food and ranking them.
+A group of five taste testers was given the task of tasting every food and ranking them.

 Some of the foods won’t make it; as good as the chocolate cabernet syrup was, it’s not good in the car.
 Trust me, we tried.
 The Montamore Sartori Cheese made in Wisconsin had such a full-bodied taste that all of us would eat it in our car, but we were looking at foods that were packaged for eating and storing, in case of emergency, in a car.

-We didn’t name anyone product as the highest or lowest of the top ten; we liked them all and many for different reasons.
+We didn’t name anyone’s product as the highest or lowest of the top ten; we liked them all and many for different reasons.
 We did register if it was vegan, gluten-free, natural, organic, able to keep you awake or an item that you can keep in your car in case of an emergency.